-Both single and double-panel radiators will make use of surfaces commonly known as convector fins.
+Both single and double-panel radiators will use surfaces commonly known as convector fins.
 It was found that a larger surface area would allow the appliance to heat a room more efficiently (and therefore reduce energy costs).
 Convector fins are simply a set of convoluted metal fins that are welded to the heating panels (the tanks).
 They will heat up uniformly, and due to the increased surface provided by these fins, the heat will escape more rapidly into the surrounding area.

 Which Size Radiator is best?

 This is a tricky question, and the answer (besides aesthetics) will involve the amount of BTUs that the compact radiator supplies.
 A BTU is also known as a British thermal unit.
 All technicalities aside, this is simply a measurement of how much heat is given off.
-So, it is clear that larger rooms will require more heat to remain comfortable and products at our on-line store are supplied with this rating.
+So, it is clear that larger rooms will require more heat to remain comfortable, and products at our online store are supplied with this rating.
 It is then a good idea to consult with a heating professional to determine if this figure can accommodate the needs of a given room.